Diabetes and exercise: When to monitor your blood sugar

 Exercise is an important part of any diabetes treatment plan.
 To avoid potential problems, check your blood sugar before, during and after exercise.By Mayo Clinic Staff

 Diabetes and exercise go hand in hand, at least when it comes to managing your diabetes.
-Exercise can help you improve your blood sugar control, as well as boost your overall fitness and reduce your risk of heart disease and stroke.
+Exercise can help you improve your blood sugar control, boost your overall fitness, and reduce your risk of heart disease and stroke.

 But diabetes and exercise pose unique challenges, too.
-Remember to track your blood sugar before, during and after exercise.
-Your records will reveal how your body responds to exercise — and help you prevent potentially dangerous blood sugar fluctuations.
+To exercise safely, it's crucial to track your blood sugar before, during and after physical activity.
+You'll learn how your body responds to exercise, which can help you prevent potentially dangerous blood sugar fluctuations.

 Before jumping into a fitness program, get your doctor's OK to exercise — especially if you've been inactive.
-Discuss with your doctor which activities you're contemplating and the best time to exercise, as well as the potential impact of medications on your blood sugar as you become more active.
+Talk to your doctor about any activities you're contemplating, the best time to exercise and the potential impact of medications on your blood sugar as you become more active.

-For the best health benefits, experts recommend 150 minutes a week of moderately intense physical activities such as:
+For the best health benefits, experts recommend at least 150 minutes a week of moderately intense physical activities such as: